mmatthews06/Tic-Tac-Toe/README.md

 	- Probably require unique player names.
 Will try to avoid passwords, though.
 	- A way to clear out a player once they've timed out.
 	- AJAX timer to check for game requests from a different player, plus a heartbeat
-	- TODO: add to this list�
+	- TODO: add to this list.

 ##EXTRA
 The quick comparison tests that I ran to find a potential tictactoe win: